Improving Time and Position Resolution of RPC detectors using Time Over Threshold Information: Various contributions to the time resolution

 \subsection{Correlated sources}

-The correlated sources of time spread is mainly contributed from two major sources, $(i)$ the fluctuation in the starting of an avalanche causes variation in the gain, which will create the spread in the observed time and $(ii)$ Other than the avalanche fluctuation the walk in the discriminated signal due to different pulse height also creates the spread in the timing.
-The case (i) cannot be corrected because this is intrinsic.
-But the case (ii) can be corrected in few ways, for example, the Constant Fraction Discriminator (CFD) can solve the walk in the discriminated signal.
+The correlated sources of time spread are mainly contributed from two major sources, $(i)$ the fluctuation in the starting of an avalanche causes variation in the gain, which will create the spread in the observed time and $(ii)$ the walk in the discriminated signal due to different pulse height also creates the spread in the timing.
+Case (i) cannot be corrected because this is intrinsic.
+But the case (ii) can be corrected in a few ways, for example, the Constant Fraction Discriminator (CFD) can solve the walk in the discriminated signal.
 To reduce the complexity of the electronics the existing setup does not have CFD.
 But, the electronics is equipped to store the time difference between the leading and the trailing edge of the signal above the threshold as the width of LVDS output, which can be used for correcting the time walk.